Feedback

 Ongoing Research:

-1. Microbial assisted plastic degradation: Weaim to identify novel microbial isolate(s) having potential for plastic-degradation and to elucidate the mechanism behind plastic-degradation which could significantly expand their applicability in controlling the worldwide problem of plastic pollution.
+1. Microbial assisted plastic degradation: We aim to identify novel microbial isolate(s) having potential for plastic-degradation and to elucidate the mechanism behind plastic-degradation which could significantly expand their applicability in controlling the worldwide problem of plastic pollution.

-2. Myco-remediation of waste water:Our lab is interested to test the potential of metal-tolerant soil fungi towards multiple heavy metal ions and dye removal and to explicate the in-depth mechanistic aspects that could provide possible solution to control the wastewater pollution at industrial scale.
-For this, we intend to design & develop column based system for continuous operations in order to fulfil the real time industrial scale perspectives.
+2. Myco-remediation of waste water: Our lab is interested in testing the potential of metal-tolerant soil fungi towards multiple heavy metal ions and dye removal and to explicate the in-depth mechanistic aspects that could provide possible solution to control the wastewater pollution at industrial scale.
+For this, we intend to design & develop column-based system for continuous operations in order to fulfil the real time industrial scale perspectives.

-4. Mycosynthesis of nanoparticles (NPs):Our lab has developed efficient, cost-effective and eco-friendly protocol towards mycosynthesis of metal and metal oxide (viz. silver, iron oxide and zinc oxide) NPs and tested their applications as nano-fertilizer, nano-adsorbents, catalyst and antimicrobial agents.
-We intend to elucidate the actual synthesis mechanism by identification and detailed characterization of proteins involved in NPs synthesis and/or in their stability.
-The proteomic studies provide valuable and novel information regarding protein-NPs interactions.
+4. Mycosynthesis of nanoparticles (NPs): Our lab has developed efficient, cost-effective and eco-friendly protocol towards mycosynthesis of metal and metal oxide (viz. silver, iron oxide and zinc oxide) NPs and tested their applications as nano-fertilizer, nano-adsorbents, catalyst and antimicrobial agents.
+We have also elucidated the actual synthesis mechanism by identification and detailed characterization of proteins involved in NPs synthesis and/or in their stability.
+The proteomic studies provides valuable and novel information regarding protein-NPs interactions.

-5. Applications of NPs:Our research work is directed to study the potential of NPs as antimicrobial agents and deciphering the molecular mechanism behind antimicrobial activity.
-We are also interested to understand the agricultural importance of nanoparticles.
-In addition, efforts are on to develop the nano-adsorbent system for continuous removal of heavy metals from textile industry effluents.
+5. Applications of NPs: Our research work is directed to study the potential of NPs as antimicrobial agents and deciphering the molecular mechanism behind antimicrobial activity.
+We are also interested in understanding the agricultural importance of metal oxide NPs.
+In addition, we have developed various nano-adsorbents for the continuous removal of heavy metals from textile industry effluents.

-6. Applications of fungal secretome:Unveiling the potential of extreme environmental fungal isolates for efficient production of various industrial enzymes is another research area of interest.
-It will lead to the development of optimized and cost effective protocols for enhanced enzyme production for commercial uses.
+6. Applications of fungal secretome: Unveiling the potential of extreme environmental fungal isolates for efficient production of various industrial enzymes is another research area of interest.
+It will lead to the development of optimized and cost-effective protocols for enhanced enzyme production for commercial uses.

 Research Group: